-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Evenes experiences significant seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 7.2 months, from October 2 to May 8, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around February 1, with an average total liquid-equivalent accumulation of 1.6 inches.

 The snowless period of the year lasts for 4.8 months, from May 8 to October 2.
 The least snow falls around July 21, with an average total liquid-equivalent accumulation of 0.0 inches.